rhdpin/lazyfetcher/README.md

 ## Releases
 Windows releases contain only the app itself, so [.NET Core runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) needs to be installed.

 Ubuntu and Linux (ARMv7) releases have also the needed .NET Core binaries, so the size is bigger but no need to install .NET Core separately.
 After extracting the files on Linux, run `chmod +x LazyFetcher` to make the program executable.
+MacOS binaries are coming soon.